 A course or seminar on a selected topic within the discipline that is not otherwise represented in the curriculum.

 SOCI 210.
 Appalachian Studies.

 A study of a rural region that includes discussion of the role of coal in the life of the region, poverty, community life, migration, folk arts and crafts, and social change.
-This course satisfies the United States Cultural Studies requirement for the General Education curriculum.

 SOCI 225.
-Social Stratification: Wealth, Power, Inequality.
+Social Stratification